sivakumar1425/global/Lesson_1_Cryptography_101/readme.md

 yarn encrypt-and-decrypt
 ```

 Now, open the file `encrypt-and-decrypt.js` so you can see how it works.

+If you want to go a step deeper, take a look through `library/cryptography.js` and the supporting `node_modules/` packages and you can see the nuts and bolts hidden behind these nice and simple examples.

 #### Key Takeaways
 As you've now seen, it's very important that you keep your keys secure, otherwise someone can impersonate you online, or even drain all of your cryptocurrency from your wallets.